smatechnologies/cegid-cbr-connector-docs/docs/installation.md

 - Cegid-CBR/Y2 Connector Configuration.

 ### OpCon Windows Agent Installation
-The ServiceNow Connector requires the installation of a Windows Agent on the same system as the ServiceNow Connector.
+The ServiceNow Connector requires the installation of a Windows Agent on the same system as the Cegid-CBR Connector.
 Either use an existing Windows Agent or complete the installation of the Windows Agent.

 ### Cegid-CBR/Y2 Connector Installation
-The ServiceNow connector must be installed on the Windows Server that supports the Cegid-CBR/Y2 application.
+The SCegid-CBR connector must be installed on the Windows Server that supports the Cegid-CBR/Y2 application.
 Ensure that the server has an installed OpCon Windows Agent.

-Copy the downloaded install file CegidCBRConnector-win.zip and extract it into a temp directory (c:\temp).
+Copy the downloaded install file CegidCBRConnector-win.zip and extract it into a temp directory (c:\\temp).
 Extract the information including sub-directories into the required directory.

 After the extraction, the root installation directory contains the connector executable (CBRConnector.exe), the encryption software executable (Encrypt.exe), the Connector.config file and three directories, emplugins, java and log.
 The emplugins directory contains the Cegid-CBR Job Subtype, java directory contains the java software required to execute the connector (OpenJDK 8) and the log directory contains the connector log files.

 ### Job Subtype Installation
-Copy the Enterprise Manager plug-in from the \<***installation***\>\\emplugins directory to the dropins directory of the Enterprise Manager installation.
+Copy the Enterprise Manager plug-in from the ***installation_dir***\\emplugins directory to the dropins directory of the Enterprise Manager installation.
 If the dropins directory does not exist, create the dropins directory off the root directory.

-Restart Enterprise Manager and a new Windows job subtype called Cegid ORLI will be visible.
+Restart Enterprise Manager and a new Windows job subtype called Cegid CBR/Y2 will be visible.

 If not restart Enterprise Manager using 'Run as Administrator'.
 After this Enterprise Manager can be used normally.

-Create a global property **OrliPath** that contains the full path of the installation directory.
+Create a global property **CBRY2Path** that contains the full path of the installation directory.

 #### Create CBRY2Path Global Property
 Create a global property **CBRY2Path** that contains the full path of the installation directory.